eulersson/taconez/docs/2-rpi-sound-setup.md

 anesowa@raspberrypi:~ $ pactl load-module module-combine-sink
 536870913

+# Now if you wished to unload that module: `pactl unload-module 536870913`.

 # NOTE: You can pass arguments to the module-combine-sink arguments to select what
 #   devices you want to connect.
 To see the available sinks use `pactl list sinks short`.